-On March 8, people around the country will come together to celebrate International Women’s Day 2024 in Canada.
-It’s a global day organized annually that recognizes and celebrates women’s social, economic, cultural, and political achievements.
+On March 8, people around the country will come together to celebrate International Women’s Day 2025 in Canada.
+It’s an annual global day that recognizes and celebrates women’s social, economic, cultural, and political achievements.

 But International Women’s Day is more important than ever before.
 Last year, there were alarming assaults on the rights of women in Canada and around the world.
 Legal protections were also dismantled, and women worldwide faced unprecedented risk.